wsong1985/Election_Analysis/README.md

 ## **Election-Audit Summary**

-- **This python script can be vastly used for any elections with minor modifications required.**
+- **This python script can be vastly used for any elections with minor modifications.**

   * Example 1 - Gubernatorial Election: